-Campaigners are attempting to orchestrate what could be the largest consumer strike in UK history, unless the expected hike in the energy tariff in October is not reversed.
+Campaigners are attempting to orchestrate what could be the largest consumer strike in UK history, if the hike in the energy tariff in October is not reversed.

 What is the Don’t Pay energy bills campaign?